imAlessas/telecom-lab-works/README.md

 # Telecommunication Theory laboratory works and reports

 This repository contains the lab works coded in the RTU "Telecommunication Theory" course.
-The lab works are coded in MATLAB while the reports are PDFs files generated using LaTeX.
+The lab works are coded in MATLAB while the reports are PDF files generated using LaTeX.

 ### Laboratory Work 1

 The first lab work aims to analyze the simplest transmission techniques.
 First, a random dataset of bits is generated and then converted into a rectangular signal.
 Secondly, the Gaussian White Noise (_GWN_) is added to the source signal simulating a real-world disturbance and then, it will be detected with a simple threshold-based algorithm.

 The same procedure will be made with a second type of modulation called __NRZ__ modulation.
 Shortly, this modulation doubles the distance between the zero-voltage-level and the one-voltage-level.

 ### Laboratory Work 2